50an6xy06r6n/hotswap_pcb_generator/guide/build_guide.md

 <p align="center"><img src="../img/build_guide/24_diodes_front.JPG" width="750px" style="padding: 10px"></p>

 Note that either diode orientation will work, as long as you're consistent.
 The orientation described here corresponds to a `ROW2COL` diode direction in QMK.
+(Note that the QMK default is COL2ROW, so be sure to change this in firmware).

 ### Testing
 Before you assemble, it's a good idea to do a test fit of all the switches you want to use and test the switch matrix, as it's much easier to fix electrical problems before you have everything cased up.
 This will also slightly bend the diode and switch legs, making them easier to insert later.
 I use VIA to test the matrix, though if your firmware isn't VIA-enabled you can still just test every key and make sure the keyboard outputs the right values.
 See the [Firmware Guide](./firmware_guide.md) for instructions on how to create a VIA-enabled firmware and corresponding JSON file.